 If you’re new to learning a language, everything seems like a difficult language to learn.
 For example, for English speakers, learning east Asian languages like Japanese and Chinese can be too challenging.
 Still, once they get a hold of the different techniques in learning these kinds of languages, they can eventually learn easily.

-With the reasons given above on why Cantonese seems hard to learn, of course, there are also easy parts of learning Cantonese.
+Given the reasons given above on why Cantonese seems hard to learn, there are also easy parts to learning Cantonese.
 Here are the easy parts of learning Cantonese:

 Cantonese Grammar Rules Are Simpler

 Are you struggling with strict grammar rules?
-Well, I know this is one of the challenges that language learners are dealing with.
+Well, I know this is one of the challenges language learners face.
 But, what if I tell you that for you be able to learn Cantonese, you don’t have to deal with the tenses of the verbs?
-Cantonese grammar is pretty straightforward, and it has no gender in a language like the Romance languages.
+Cantonese grammar is pretty straightforward and has no gender in a language like the Romance languages.
 You also don’t need to study a verb conjugation chart.

 Cantonese grammar is possibly the most straightforward aspect of the language.
 The word order is s-v-o, and the verbs do not alter depending on the tense or subject.
 There are a number of standard grammar principles that are simple to learn and implement.